martenframework/marten/docs/docs/assets/introduction.md

 ```

 :::info
-Additionally, the collectassets command provides a `--fingerprint` option.
+Additionally, the [`collectassets`](../development/reference/management-commands.md#collectassets) command provides a `--fingerprint` option.
 Using this option automatically fingerprints the collected assets and generates a `manifest.json` file, which maps the original file paths to their fingerprinted versions.

-When the `--fingerprint` option is used, it's important to include the path to the generated "manifest.json" in the appropriate environment.config file, otherwise the collected assets can't be found when the URL is resolved.
+When the `--fingerprint` option is used, it's important to include the path to the generated "manifest.json" in the appropriate [`assets.manifests`](../development/reference/settings#manifests) environment config file, otherwise the collected assets can't be found when the URL is resolved.
 :::

 ## Resolving asset URLs